ntpbright/oop2016/patterns/README.md

 # Design Patterns

-*Design Patterns* are "reusable" designs for a particular situation.
+*Design Patterns* are "reusable" designs for a common problems.
 Each pattern consists of:

 * Context - a situation where a design solution is needed
 * Forces (or Motivation) - motivation or "needs" of the situation
 * Solution - the design that solves the problem
+* Applicability - when the pattern applies.
+There may be many solutions to a particular context; the applicability can help.
 * Consequences - good and back effects of this solution
 * Example - each pattern has at least one example of its use